vikrambhogiraju/NodeJSChatExample/README.md

 A chat server and client written to demonstrate Node.js and Socket.io library.

 ## 1. Install Dependent Node Modules
-Details of the Program and list of npm packages required by this project.
+Package.json consists of details of the Program and list of npm packages required by this project.

 To download packages, run